Removal of Travellers – Options

 - significant cost savings by not incurring legal fees

-Our Enforcement Agents have a great deal of experience in dealing with Travellers, and as a result on most occasions the site will be cleared within the prescribed time period.
+Our Enforcement Agents have a great deal of experience in dealing with Travellers.
+As a result on most occasions the removal of travellers and the site will be cleared within the prescribed time period.
 Our operatives are excellent communicators and negotiators, ensuring that a clear explanation of the consequences of remaining on site is provided.
 Should the trespassers refuse to vacate the land as directed, our Enforcement Agents will re-attend to facilitate their removal.

-Court Enforcement Services manages the whole eviction process on behalf of the Landlord.
+Court Enforcement Services manages the whole tresspass/travellers eviction process on behalf of the Landlord.

 How We Work